lurraca/lurraca.github.io/_posts/2014-9-28-Ruby-Keyword-Arguments.md

 title: Ruby Keyword Arguments.
 Improve your code readibility
 ---

-**Disclaimer:** *this is my first blog post, my writing will probably be really bad but I will be working on it day and night.
-Bear with me.*

 I know, I know.
 I'm late to the party.
 Keyword Arguments is an old feature in Ruby.
 It's available since Ruby 2.0 and required keyword arguments is a feature supported since Ruby 2.1.
 At the time of this post the stable ruby version is Ruby 2.1.3.
 So yeah, this is ancient history.

 Nevertheless, given that I was very happy when I found it, I wanted to write about it.
 There are probably some people that like me don't know about them and I want to help them leave that dark place they are living in.